- Solicitors For Business

-To find out more about the services we offer in relation to cryptocurrencies and blockchain, please contact John Young in our London office on 0203 675 7500, or fill in our online enquiry form and we will get back to you.
+To find out more about the services we offer in relation to cryptocurrencies and blockchain, please contact our London office on 0203 675 7500, or fill in our online enquiry form and we will get back to you.

 The Law Related to Cryptocurrencies

 Since cryptocurrencies first emerged, the question of what they actually are, legally speaking, has remained open.
 In an effort to clarify the position the UK Jurisdiction Taskforce (UKJT), which is part of the LawTech Delivery Panel consulted on this question and the status of Smart Contracts under English law, and has recently issued a statement of its findings.

 This statement summarises what the UKJT believes the law to be now, rather than how they consider it should develop in the future.
 Their key findings included cryptocurrency being property under English law.

 The novel features of cryptocurrency, such as public/private keys, use of blockchain technology, and not being tangible, are not relevant to the question of whether or not they are property.
 Instead, the classic tests of whether or not something is property apply.
 Cryptos are:

 - Definable and certain, because of the public element of the blockchain

 - Exclusive and capable of being controlled by virtue of the private key being needed for transfers of the asset

 - Capable of being owned and transferred, using the mechanisms typically built into the relevant blockchain